mridul037/mridul037/README.md

 **Quote of the hour:**

-When a program is clean and neat, nicely structured, and consistent, it can be beautiful.
+Before software can be reusable it first has to be usable.

-~ Gary Kildall
+~ Ralph Johnson (computer scientist)
 <pre>

 </pre>